Quick intro about the Gotthard Panorama Express ride

 Combining the Gotthard Panorama Express and the Bernina Express

-If you end your journey in Lugano, you can pick up the Bernina Express bus to Tirano and train to St. Moritz the next day.
+If you end your journey in Lugano, you can pick up the Bernina Express bus to Tirano and the train to St. Moritz the next day.

 Combining the Gotthard Panorama Express and Voralpen Express